Leadership

 The Student Government Association (SGA) consists of members of the student body who are identified by the SGA procedures as voting members.
 In the past, students have been considered voting members after attending a set number of meetings.

-In the spirit of transparency, meetings of the SGA will be open to the College community.
+In the spirit of transparency, meetings of the SGA are open to the College community.

 The SGA is responsible for: